 In fact, in most hearings, the Judge will call a “vocational expert” to testify about work you have done in the past and about simple, minimally demanding jobs that exist in the national economy.

 Comprehensive Mental Health Disability Records – a key to winning

 In a disability case involving depression, my job is to identify psychological or psychiatric treatment and counseling records that suggest specific work limitations.
 In many cases this means I need to review all of the medical records, then create a mental functional capacity checklist that includes both the limitations associated with your particular case and the impairment categories used by the Social Security Administration.
 We then ask your doctor or counselor to complete the checklist for submission to the Judge.
 Note that we do not ask the doctor to decide if you are “disabled” – that is a legal decision for the Judge.
-Instead, we ask your doctor to help “translate” his findings into specific work limitations.
+Instead, we ask your doctor to identify specific mental activity limitations.

 Focus On Your Symptoms – How Does Your Depression Limit You from Working?

 I find that it is important to focus on the specific symptoms arising from your depression that would impact your ability to work.
 In other words, why would you not be a reliable employee?
 Remember, judges see claimants every day complaining of depression, anxiety and chronic pain.
 From your judge’s perspective, the important depression related symptoms for Social Security disability purposes are factors that might cause you to miss time from work, have trouble concentrating or problems interacting with co-workers or supervisors.
 Judges are people, and they tend to discount non-specific complaints they hear again and again.

 I recently ran across an interesting blog post from well known TV commentator Dick Cavett who has chronicled his own struggles with depression.
 Mr. Cavett writes: